 - Diversity.
 Disrespect of other students in the form of verbal or written threats, attacks, or insults on the basis of gender, race, physical disability, physical stature, culture, socio-economic class, creed, sexual preference, mental disability or any form of social group membership will not be tolerated. - Title IX reporting requirements.
-While students should feel comfortable approaching the professor with issues they may be struggling with or concerns they may be having, students should be aware that faculty members have some reporting requirements that are part of their job duties at Manchester University.
+Manchester University is committed to fostering a safe community where the infinite worth of all individuals are respected.
+Title IX and institutional policy prohibit discrimination on the basis of sex and gender identity.
+Consequently, sexual misconduct- including harassment, domestic and dating violence, sexual assault, and stalking is also prohibited at Manchester.
+Faculty, staff and administrators encourage anyone experiencing sexual misconduct, dating/domestic violence, or stalking to talk to someone about what happened, so they can get the support they need and Manchester University can respond appropriately.